BPC-157 Dosage & Protocol Guide: What Your Blood Work Reveals

 Use the MyProtocolStack reconstitution calculator to get exact units for your vial size and target dose.

-While BPC-157 doesn't have a direct serum marker, several lab panels can guide your protocol:
+While BPC-157 does not have a direct serum marker, several lab panels can guide your protocol.

 hs-CRP (high-sensitivity C-Reactive Protein)

-The best indirect marker for BPC-157's anti-inflammatory effect.
-Optimal range: <1.0 mg/L. If your hs-CRP is elevated (>2.0), BPC-157's anti-inflammatory pathway is likely where you'll feel the most benefit.
+The best indirect marker for BPC-157 anti-inflammatory effect.
+Optimal range: less than 1.0 mg/L. If your hs-CRP is elevated above 2.0, BPC-157 anti-inflammatory pathway is likely where you will feel the most benefit.

 IGF-1